Antoni0Ferreira/PFL-2nd-Practical-Work/README.md

 The first player to **reach the home row of the opponent** or **capture all of their pieces** wins. **No draws are possible in Taacoca.**

+There's 3 different game modes available:
+- Player vs Player
+- Player vs AI
+- AI vs AI

+It should also be noted that, one on hand, when the player chooses to play against the AI, they can choose **what side of the board they want to be in** and the **level of difficulty of the computer (easy or hard)**.
+On the other hand, when the player chooses the AI vs AI mode, they can select the **difficulty of each computer**, allowing for more interesting gameplays.

 ---

 ## Game Logic